-Pearson are a UK's awarding body.
+Pearson is a UK's awarding body.
 Its academic qualifications include Edexcel GCSE, Edexcel A level, Edexcel International GCSE and the Edexcel Certificate (International GCSE for UK state schools).
 Its vocational qualifications include Edexcel NVQ and BTEC from entry level to Higher National Diplomas.